 On an average, our body sheds around 100 hair in a day.
 Though, it follows a hair regrowth cycle which replenishes this daily hair loss.
 When our body suffers from low hemoglobin, it is not able to generate the needed amount of hair.
 Combined with other factors, this iron deficiency hair loss can develop further as male or female pattern baldness.

-Also Read: How To Stop Male Pattern Baldness?
+Must Read: How To Stop Male Pattern Baldness?

-Can You Re-grow Lost Hair Due to Iron Deficiency?
+Can You Re-grow Lost Hair Due To Iron Deficiency?

 Yes – hair loss caused by iron deficiency can be re-grown and restored.
 If it is caught at an early stage, then it becomes easier for a doctor to recover hair loss quickly.
 Firstly, a dedicated treatment is started to replenish iron and hemoglobin in our body.
 At the same time, a hair regrowth treatment is performed by an expert dermato-trichologist to help us regain the lost hair.

 Symptoms of Hair Loss Due To Iron Deficiency

 You should see a specialist as soon as you observe the signs & symptoms of iron deficiency that can lead to hair loss.